IceLuna/Eagle/docs/source/csharp_core_api/csharp_components.rst

         public float Distance;
     }

-`StaticMesh Component`
+`Static Mesh Component`
 -----------------------
-Allows you to add meshes to entities and manipulate its material.
+Allows you to add meshes to entities.

 .. note::
     If an object has a translucent material, it won't cast shadows unless ``Translucent shadows`` feature is enabled.
 Translucent materials do not cast shadows on other translucent materials!